Letter from William Henry Seward to Benjamin Jennings Seward, October 7, 1837

 private concerns will detain me here a short time, and

-I am moreoover to attend a Convention at Elmira
+I am moreoover to attend a Convention at Elmira of the friends

 of the New York & Erie railroad on the 17th instant.
 If possible I